 In a city where travelling by car is often considered a necessity, Barnston Island is a breath of fresh (exhaust-free) air.
-This true hidden gem is a haven for those who really yearn to venture off the beaten path.
+This true hidden gem is a haven for those who yearn to venture off the beaten path.
 (Bonus points for those who prefer exploring on two wheels!)

-One thing you need to know prior to discovering Barnston Island is that there is no public parking.
+One thing you need to know before discovering Barnston Island is that there is no public parking.
 That’s right.
 None.
 Don’t worry, though.
 A car won’t be necessary!
 We suggest parking in the gravel lot in front of Surrey Bend Park and exploring the island by foot or by bike.
 It won’t take long to travel the quaint island’s 9.8 km perimeter loop.
 The road is flat and perfect for a family ride.

 Barnston Island is rich in agricultural land and Aboriginal history.
 It’s no surprise, considering that its 150 residents are either members of the laid-back farming community or The Katzie First Nation.
 At the northern tip of the island is Roberts Point Regional Park, a picturesque destination and an ideal spot to enjoy a picnic and a view of the Fraser River.
 Be sure to bring your picnic with you, as there is nowhere on the island to purchase food.

 Officially, the rogue little island belongs to no municipality, but if you look closely at the incoming mail, you’ll notice ‘Surrey, BC’ on many of the envelopes.
 Sure, this sweet piece of land might not officially belong to us, but we’re happy to pretend it does!